LalatenduR/NotificationApp/README.md

     * `POST /api/v1/notifications`: Send a notification to a user.
     * `GET /api/v1/users/{id}/notifications`: Get all notifications for a specific user.
 2.  **Notification Types:**
-    * Email notifications (sending via SMTP).
+    * Email notifications (sending via SMTP and also stored in a MongoDB database).
-    * SMS notifications (simulated due to free service limitations, designed for integration with an SMS gateway).
+    * SMS notifications (simulated due to free service limitations, designed for integration with an SMS gateway and so stored in a MongoDB database).
     * In-app notifications (stored in a MongoDB database).
 3.  **Bonus Points:**
     * **Queue:** Uses Celery with RabbitMQ for asynchronous processing of notifications.